kashw2/My-Brain/SES/HRBC021.md

 **Emergency Preparedness and Response Procedure**

 Purpose is to provide info on meeting the requirements of the **Work Health and Safety Regulation 2011**, **Building Fire Safety Regulation 2018** and **AS 3745-2010 Planning for Emergency in Facilities**

+Workers are responsible for:

+- Completing generate evacuation and first response training
+- Following any reasonable instruction
+- Assisting in evacuation of a facility
+- Following ECO instruction in emergencies
+- Participating in evacuation exercises

+#### Step 5

+**WHS Audits and Inspections Procedure**

+Purpose of this procedure is to detail and implement a WHS inspection and audit program to ensure health and safety compliance with **WHS Act 2011**, **Electrical Safety Act 2002** and **QFES WHSMS** Requirements

+Responsibilities include:

+- Participate in WHS inspections and audits
+- Undertake WHS inspections in accordance with schedule

+#### Step 6

+**WHS Inductions, Training and Competency Procedure**

+Purpose of this procedure is to detail mandatory requirements to meet regulation.

+Requirements:

+- Ensure the required training and competency has been completed before undertaking work
+- Undertake the required inductions